 - Luminescence.
 If I hit my watch face with a flashlight before I leave camp, I can read the time until first light without having to pull out my phone and light up the woods.

-Top Brands for Automatic Mechanical Dive Watches to Consider:
+Top Brands of Automatic Mechanical Dive Watches to Consider

 - Tag Heuer – Their Aquaracer line sports a super tough ceramic bezel